Discover which role is right for you

 Cyber Defence Incident Responder

 Incident responders are the firefighters of the cybersecurity world.
 They are called in to fix the problem after a cyber security attack.
 Large companies usually have an incident responder within the company.
 They know the common attack methods and how to resolve them.
-They also work with other cybersecurity professionals such as Systems Security Analysts and penetration testers to understand the ICT systems and restore the normal functioning of the system after an attack.
+They also work with other cybersecurity professionals such as Systems Security Analysts and Penetration Testers to understand the ICT systems and restore the normal functioning of the system after an attack.
 This is a more senior role requiring a lot of experience and understanding of ICT systems and cyber-attack methods.

 Senior-level position